Researchers in Financial Mathematics Calculate Smart Solvency Capital

 From our discussions with insurance companies, we know that the decision-makers would like to use a neural network that enables a sensitivity analysis of the solvency capital in »real time«.
 Our research concept: The neural network is trained on existing data and the company's internal model.
 Here, the award-winning ITWM software tool NASE can also be used to determine the optimal architecture of the network.
 With my colleague Dr. Roman Horsky, I am constantly in discussion about the contribution that quantum computing could make in the context of such a research project, but this is a dream of the future.
 In any case, as a result, decision-makers should receive information not just once a year, but in »real time« for more precise control - for example, to optimize the return on investment for customers.

-Schematic neural network for calculating the available capital
+Schematic Neural Network for calculating the available capital

 © Fraunhofer ITWM

-Schematic neural network for calculating the available capital
+Schematic Neural Network for calculating the available capital

 What Support Can Our Expertise Provide?